 Herbs can vary a bit in terms of their requirements, but there are a few things you should do to create a general compost that will give most – if not quite all – of your herbs a good boost!Here’s how to create compost for a herb garden.

 What Kind Of Compost Do I Need?

-The first thing you should do is think about the kinds of herbs you want to grow, and find out a bit about what they need.
 In general, herbs like soil that is well-drained and with plenty of organic matter and nutrients.Fortunately, that’s one of the things that compost is very good for!

 Adding compost adds a layer of loose soil, but the compost is better at retaining moisture than sand or gravel would be – so it’s a great way to ensure that your herbs stay watered, but don’t end up drowning in moisture.

 Similarly, compost is usually high in nutrients, and if you make compost at home, it may even have some organic matter that hasn’t yet broken down in it.
 If so, this is perfect for making your herbs happy.